 - Deploy your application to Azure.

-Installing New Relic on Web and Worker Roles
+Install New Relic on Web and Worker Roles

 Users located in the United States have access to the Windows Azure Store.
 To sign up for New Relic directly from the Windows Azure Store: